 First off, they’re shiny and metallic looking, why not?
 You have SO many possibilities waiting to be explored now!
 When my husband (who was a big time gamer) passed away I was deluged with tons of games on the CD disc format.

 When I got the idea to repurpose them into a piece of art for the living room, I wasted no time getting them prepared.
-I used a little rubbing alcohol and cotton balls to clean them off, and also remove any residual labeling (hubby used a Sharpie – permanent marker comes right off)
+I used a little rubbing alcohol and cotton balls to clean them off, and also remove any residual labeling (hubby used a Sharpie to designate them – permanent marker comes right off)

 Drilling Holes For Hanging